gklyne/I-D/arcp/arcp.md

 URI framework on the device.

-The photo gallery registers with the device's arcp framework that the chosen `messaging.example.com` gets read permission to its `/photos/137` resource.
+The photo gallery registers with the device's arcp framework that the chosen `messaging.example.com` should get read permission to its `/photos/137` resource.

 The sharing function returns a URI Template {{RFC6570}}: